codyklr/obsidian-sysaudio-recorder-plugin/README.md

 ### Seamless Note Integration
 - Recordings automatically embed into the note that was active when the recording was started
-- Saved as WebM audio files
+- Saved as WebM or WAV audio files
 - Customizable recordings folder

 # How to use